Name Changing Token Trading Up 14.9% This Week (NCT)

-Name Changing Token (CURRENCY:NCT) traded 12.8% lower against the US dollar during the 1 day period ending at 17:00 PM Eastern on December 22nd.
-One Name Changing Token coin can now be bought for about $0.0802 or 0.00000141 BTC on cryptocurrency exchanges.
-In the last week, Name Changing Token has traded up 14.9% against the US dollar.
-Name Changing Token has a market cap of $3.16 million and approximately $122,319.00 worth of Name Changing Token was traded on exchanges in the last 24 hours.
+Name Changing Token (CURRENCY:NCT) traded 12.8% lower against the dollar during the 24 hour period ending at 20:00 PM E.T. on December 27th.
+One Name Changing Token coin can currently be bought for $0.0802 or 0.00000141 BTC on exchanges.
+Over the last week, Name Changing Token has traded up 14.9% against the dollar.
+Name Changing Token has a total market capitalization of $3.16 million and approximately $122,319.00 worth of Name Changing Token was traded on exchanges in the last day.

 - Parkgene (GENE) traded up 2,618,096.3% against the dollar and now trades at $25.59 or 0.00045023 BTC.